 When I think of tiffins bars, I just think of these sweet treats in a rusty old biscuit tin all wrapped up in baking paper.
 It has a very nostalgic feel to them and something that you would have sitting waiting for you at you grans house.

-I really like tiffins as they have a bit of everything in them (which is great for a fatty like me!) they have so much different textures which makes your taste buds go crazzzzyyyyyy.
+I really like tiffins as they have a bit of everything in them (which is great for a fatty like me!) they have so much different textures which makes your taste buds go crazy.
 The other thing about tiffins which make them great is the that you can adjust it and add what you want to to make the suit your taste.
 Actually there is more plus points, they are no bake, quick and easy to make too.
-These could possibly be made vegan as well which is great for the vegans out there.

 These are delicious and this recipe worked well everything stayed intact.